-Kelly has over 15 years experience in the animal welfare field.
-Her responsibilities included working as an Animal Control Officer for City of Cedar Park, City of Pflugerville and City of Georgetown, as a Veterinary Technician for Pflugerville Animal Hospital, as a Kennel Manager for Humane Society of Williamson County, and as a Public Health and Prevention Specialist for Texas Department of State Health Services Zoonosis Program.
+Kelly has worked as an Animal Control Officer for multiple Central Texas agencies, Veterinary Technician for a small animal hospital, Kennel Manager for a large no-kill animal shelter, and as a Public Health and Prevention Specialist for Texas Department of State Health Services Zoonosis Program.

 Tabitha Blewett has over 20 years of experience in the field of animal care and animal services.
 While residing in California she worked as the education director for a non-profit wildlife rescue organization with special focus on large cats.
 She also worked for private animal boarding and training facilities in the San Diego area, as well as for the North County Humane Society.

 After relocating to Texas, she worked for the Williamson County Humane Society as the kennel manager, and also served as a member of the advisory board for the Williamson County Regional Animal Shelter.

 In September 2018, she retired from the Williamson County Sheriff's Office after 10 years of service.
 She was the Local Rabies Control Authority for Williamson County as well as the Animal Control Field Supervisor for the Williamson County Sheriff’s Office, where she oversaw a team of five Animal Control Officers.

 During her time at the Sheriff's Office, she excelled in promoting educational outreach for the community, including giving frequent public education presentations for children.
 She developed the fractious animal training program for employees of the Williamson County Parks and Recreation Department, as well as educational seminars on urban wildlife which she has presented at various events around Williamson County.